 The moving industry changes as much as any other.
 There will always be a need for people to relocate, yet the reasons behind the moves, the economics of moving, and the hottest destinations are constantly shifting.
 It’s an intriguing evolution to follow, so to keep you up to speed on the current state, here are 12 moving statistics and facts you should know this year.

-The 12 Moving Industry Statistics and Facts
+The 12 Moving Industry Statistics

 - The moving and storage industry supports over 186,000 jobs across the country.